 Many divorcing couples want to share one lawyer to handle their divorce.
 They may have already decided how they want to divide their property or have limited assets to divide.
-However, one lawyer cannot ethically represent both parties in a divorce.
+However, in Michigan, one lawyer cannot ethically represent both parties in a divorce.
 Therefore, after receiving numerous requests to represent both parties in a divorce, we have created a procedure to allow our firm to handle all of the paperwork and assist in completing the divorce from beginning to end.

 Benefits of a One Lawyer Divorce

 There are a number of benefits of a One Lawyer Divorce.
 The primary benefit is a complete divorce handled by an experienced divorce attorney for less money that you would pay two attorneys.
-Also, when parties agree to complete their divorce amicably, without fighting and without the need for litigation, there is less stress, and the parties are more prepared for life post-divorce.
+Also, when parties agree to complete their divorce amicably, without fighting and without litigation, there is less stress, and the parties are more prepared for life post-divorce.
 Finally, if there are minor children, an amicable divorce can lessen the impact of the divorce on the children.

-How Does A One Lawyer Divorce Work?
+How Does a One Lawyer Divorce Work?